-The Metier Capital Growth Fund II (MCGF II) completed its first close in mid-February 2015 and further closings in 2016, raising in excess of R2.5 billion with further commitments expected.
+The Metier Capital Growth Fund II (MCGF II) completed its first close in mid-February 2015 and further closings in 2016, raising in excess of R2.9 billion.

 The fund’s investment theme is premised on obtaining significant exposure to South, Southern and Sub-Saharan Africa.
 It concentrates on mid-cap entrepreneurial businesses requiring growth capital, in sectors which demonstrate emerging market growth potential.